Terminology from the Age of Sail

 hover over

-Since about 1450, sailing ships would often carry one to three (and sometimes more) lanterns at the stern.
+Since about 1450, sailing ships would often carry one to three (and sometimes even more) lanterns at the stern.

 divider